-Total life-to-date payments we have received from the government through December 31, 2021 in relation to claims submitted under the FEHB program, net of any product returns and associated refunds, were approximately \$44 million.
-As discussed further in Note 6 to the Consolidated Financial Statements included in this Annual Report on Form 10-K, the settlement amount of \$34.4 million associated with the DOJ investigation was recorded as a reduction of revenue during the year ended December 31, 2021.
+During the three months ended September 30, 2021, we shipped 13,117 gross hearing aid systems, approximately 48% of which were to customers with potential insurance coverage.
+Total life-to-date payments we have received through December 31, 2021 from the government in relation to claims submitted under the FEHB program, net of any product returns and associated refunds, were approximately \$44 million.
+As discussed further in Note 6 to the Unaudited Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q, the settlement amount of \$34.4 million associated with the DOJ investigation was recorded as a reduction in revenue in the third quarter of 2021.